mbaumer/us_hep_funding/docs/_states/CO.md

 [Back to top](#top)
 ## CO-01 -- Rep. Diana DeGette (D) -- [Wikipedia](https://en.wikipedia.org/wiki/CO-01)
 ### Committees
-Diana DeGette is the #5 Republican on the House Committee on Energy and Commerce
+Diana DeGette is the #5 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```